If we can't agree...

-Your local Information, Advice and Support Service (IASS) – IASS can provide free, impartial advice about the law on SEN, local SEN arrangements and support, the trial and your rights.
-It can provide support with managing appeals, including support with preparing cases and attendance at hearings.
+- Your local Information, Advice and Support Service - IASS (external link) - IASS can provide free, impartial advice about the law on SEN, local SEN arrangements and support, the trial and your rights.
+It can provide support with managing appeals, including support with preparing cases and attendance at hearings

-- GOV.UK – This includes advice on making SEND appeals to the Tribunal and links to the appeal form.
+- GOV.UK (external link) - this includes advice on making SEND appeals to the Tribunal and links to the appeal form

-National trial toolkit – Key information and resources will be shared as the trial progresses, including a frequently asked questions and answers sheet.
+- National trial toolkit (external link) - key information and resources will be shared as the trial progresses, including a frequently asked questions and answers sheet

 How to make a referral?